-A 10 km National Grid is provided in the main file, set as a non-printing layer.
-A 100 km grid is also provided as a separate layer.
-This is set as a visible layer by default.
+A 100 km grid is provided as a separate layer.
+This is set as an invisible layer by default.
 The 100 km grid is constructed from individual squares to enable them to be used easily for clipping and so on.
-A non-printing layer holds the 100 km letter references to ease identification of the squares.
-For FreeHand users the rulers have been set to match the zero point for National Grid.
-When the file is used at 1:1 000 000 scale, and providing the rulers and/or objects have not been moved, the measurements can be used as National Grid coordinates (preferences must be set to millimetres).
+A further non-printing layer holds the 100 km letter references to ease identification of the squares.
+For Illustrator users the rulers have been set to match the zero point for National Grid.
+When the file is used at 1:1 000 000 scale, and providing the rulers or page position has not been moved, the measurements can be used as National Grid coordinates (preferences must be set to millimetres).

-For example: the tip of Flamborough Head has a FreeHand coordinate of x = 525.85 mm and y = 470.51 mm, which corresponds to a National Grid reference of 5258 4705 (or TA 258 705).
+For example: the tip of Flamborough Head has an Illustrator coordinate of x = 525.85 mm and y = 470.51 mm, which corresponds to a National Grid reference of 5258 4705 (or TA 258 705).
+In Illustrator the y value will be a minus value.